batShreyas/ptp_17_jul/README.md

-Excellent!
+toExcellent!
 Congratulations on getting the project built successfully.
 That's a huge milestone.

 Now for the exciting part: running it on the hardware.
 Here are the step-by-step instructions to get your KCU105 board synchronized.